Fudan-iGEM/2025-wiki/pages/design.md

 To study its stability and performance in different genomic environments, we integrated the TU Recorder into a "simplified grape yeast" strain(with only *ACE2* removed), covering all 16 chromosomes.
 We selected sixteen chromosomal integration sites (one per chromosome), including both neutral "safe sites" without functional roles and "dangerous sites" that replace non-essential genes.

-To accurately reflect the natural genomic pressure during long-term evolution, the neutral sites—adapted from Shaw et al.[^7]—were chosen for their minimal influence on host physiology.
+To accurately reflect the natural genomic pressure during long-term evolution, the neutral sites — adapted from Shaw et al.[^7] — were chosen for their minimal influence on host physiology.

 Following the reference dataset (Puddu et al., *Nature*, 2019)[^22], we introduced six risk loci whose deletion was reported to increase genome instability.
 In that study, 4,732 yeast knockout strains were sequenced to assess how the loss of each non-essential gene influences genome integrity, revealing frequent copy-number variations, nuclear–mitochondrial crosstalk, and adaptive chromosomal rearrangements.